Jimmy-Wood/project-portfolio/to-do-list/README.md

 # To-do App

-React.JS To-do App using LocalStorage for persistent data
+A to-do application, with add, edit and remove functions.
+Built in React.JS with local storage for persistent data.